 If one was to consider states as members of the international community, citizens of these states are their human foundation.
 International law intellectuals around the world have the responsibility to speak up on that matter and to put pressure on their governments to implement HRW recommendations (See HRW, p.
 205).
 To start with, we must, courageously, call things in their accurate names and legal characterizations and call the Israeli regime imposed on the Palestinians as Apartheid.
 To conclude, I would like to leave you with a quate to contemplate.
 In his book “Representations of the Intellectual”, Palestinian-American literary theorist and public intellectual, Edward Said wrote:

-“The central fact for me is, I think, that the intellectual is an individual endowed with a faculty for representing, embodying, articulating a message, a view, an attitude, philosophy or opinion to, as well as for, a public.
-And this role has an edge to it, and cannot be played with a sense of being someone whose place it is publicly to raise embarrassing questions, to confront orthodoxy and dogma (rather than to produce them), to be someone who cannot easily be co-opted by governments or corporations, and whose raison d’être is to represent all those people and issues that are routinely forgotten or swept under the rug.
+“The central fact for me is, I think, that the intellectual is an individual endowed without a faculty for representing, embodying, articulating a message, a view, an attitude, philosophy or opinion to, as well as for, a public.
+And this role has an edge to it, and cannot be played without a sense of being someone whose place it is publicly to raise embarrassing questions, to confront orthodoxy and dogma (rather than to produce them), to be someone who cannot easily be co-opted by governments or corporations, and whose raison d’être is to represent all those people and issues that are routinely forgotten or swept under the rug.
 The intellectual does so on the basis of universal principles: that all human beings are entitled to expect decent standards of behavior concerning freedom and justice from worldly powers or nations, and that deliberate or inadvertent violations of these standards need to be testified and fought against courageously.”